2007: Conflicts

 There were 34 conflicts in 2007 that resulted in at least 25 fatalities.
 Four of these resulted in at least 1,000 fatalities: the Iraqi insurgency, the Taliban insurgency in Afghanistan, Eelam War IV in Sri Lanka, and the War in Somalia.
 This was the first year since 1957 to have fewer than five such conflicts.
 Conflicts in 2007 trended toward fragmentation as insurgencies, criminal organizations, and terrorist groups engaged with each other.

 The Iraqi insurgency against the Multi-National Force – Iraq grew in 2007.
 Conflict rose between Sunni and Shia populations, and sectarian militias emerged.
 Despite making up a small portion of the insurgency, al-Qaeda in Iraq became a major perpetrator of mass-casualty attacks.
 The United States escalated its presence in Iraq with a surge of soldiers and the commencement of Operation Phantom Thunder to combat Al-Qaeda and other Islamist groups.
+American soldiers launched a new attack on the Diyala Governorate as part of the Diyala campaign.

+Israel and Palestine made progress toward peace during the Annapolis Conference, but Hamas defeated soldiers from the Palestinian Authority in a battle for the Gaza Strip and seized the territory.

 The Central African Bush War ended when rebels with the Union of Democratic Forces for Unity were granted amnesty, and the First Ivorian Civil War ended with the Ouagadougou Agreement that authorized the merger of the government and the Patriotic Movement of Ivory Coast rebel group.
 Progress was made in the Juba talks that moved Uganda closer to peace with the Lord's Resistance Army, but a permanent ceasefire was not obtained.
-Israel and Palestine made progress toward peace during the Annapolis Conference.
 A peace agreement was reached with the Union of Forces for Democracy and Development rebellion in Chad, but the rebels broke the agreement a month later.
 The War in Darfur slowed slightly early in the year but then revived with a stronger inclination toward fragmentation and insurgent-style fighting over traditional warfare, including rebel groups that launched attacks out of neighboring Chad.

 Several conflicts emerged or resumed in 2007 as rebel groups and insurgencies became active.
 The ADC rebel group started an insurgency in northern Mali, reviving a 1990s insurgency for Tuareg separatism.
 Another Tuareg insurgency formed in Niger, the Niger Movement for Justice, but it did not promote the separatist beliefs of the ADC.
 Rebellion by Tehreek-e-Nafaz-e-Shariat-e-Mohammadi resumed in Pakistan, escalating after a siege on a mosque in July.
 Other conflicts that resumed in 2007 included the Cabinda War in Angola and the conflict with the Shining Path in Peru.
 Bundu dia Kongo, a Kongo separatist movement in the Democratic Republic of the Congo, abandoned its mostly-peaceful approach and formally militarized.